-ROLE OF THE DEPUTY CHIEF OF POLICE
+3) ROLE OF THE DEPUTY CHIEF OF POLICE

 - a) The Deputy Chief of Police will be responsible for sizing up the investigative support the specific incident will require.
-Resources such as SANE, forensic interviewers, other investigators or agencies will be contacted as the specific needs of a specific event dictate.
-However, in all cases the Sexual Assault Victim Advocate will be notified as soon as possible after the reporting of the event. - b) The Deputy Chief of Police will present his/her findings and review of the case as soon as practical to Chief of Police and will document any evidence and reporting as soon as possible as outlined in the Watkinsville Police Manual of Operational Policy and Procedure manual.
+Resources such as forensic medical exams, forensic interviewers, other investigators or agencies will be contacted as the specific needs of a specific event dictate.
+However, in all cases the SANE, Inc./Anchor Point Victim Advocate will be notified as soon as possible after the reporting of the event. - b) The Deputy Chief of Police will present his/her findings and review of the case as soon as practical to Chief of Police and will document any evidence and reporting as soon as possible as outlined in the Watkinsville Police Manual of Operational Policy and Procedure manual.